jomi087/React-Notes/3B-Actual_implimentation_of_React_By_Viet/README.md

 Run & check `npm run dev` (start server)

 ## Why Use Vite for React?
-- Development faster
+- Helps Development faster (below mentioned points works in development mode)
-    - 1️⃣ Instant Dev Server → Vite serves your React files without bundling, making startup almost instant cz of Es support.
+    - 1️⃣ Instant Dev Server → Vite serves your React files without bundling, making startup(starting react ) almost instantly cz of Es support.
         - ES Module Support → Uses modern JavaScript features (like import/export) directly in the browser.
-    - 2️⃣ Super-Fast Hot Module Replacement (HMR) → Only updates the changed React components instead of rebuilding everything.
+    - 2️⃣ Super-Fast Hot Module Replacement (HMR) → Only updates the changed React components instead of rebuilding everything. in developer mode
-    - 3️⃣ Trasnpilation  -> were vite use bundler like Esbuild in development to transform and compile the code from jsx to js
+    - 3️⃣ Trasnpilation  -> Vite uses esbuild to transpile ( translates or transforms) JSX/TS to regular JavaScript ie,
+    Converts code from one source language to another (e.g., JSX → JS, TS → JS)
-- Production faster
+- Helps Production faster
+    - 0️⃣  Transpiles modern features (like JSX, TS) using esbuild (esbuild is bundler  dont get mix with esmodule and esbuild)
-    - 1️⃣ Faster Production Builds → Uses Rollup to optimize React code by cod splitting, tree shaking, and minification.
+    - 1️⃣ Faster Production Builds → Uses Rollup(rollup is a bundler) to optimize React code by
+        - code splitting ->  (mechanism for breaking your code into smaller chunks like lazyloading )
+        - tree shaking -> (removes unused code )
+        - minification -> (removing unnecessary characters from code like white-space , commets etc..)
+        - etc ...
+        * By this way it can reduce its size and improve performance.

     - 2️⃣ Optimized for React → Comes with React Fast Refresh for real-time UI updates.

     - 3️⃣ Smaller and Faster Bundles → Reduces final bundle size compared to Webpack or Parcel.